B-raw/mass_personalised_emails_creator/README.md

 8 `email_generator.import_email_template("./programme_inputs/my_email_template.csv")`

-9 `email_generator.create_file_with_personalised_emails("my_personalised_emails")` This will create a .txt file in programme_outputs which contains a list of your email_template, personalised to every row in your CSV file.
+9 `email_generator.create_file_with_personalised_emails("my_personalised_emails")` This will create a .txt file in programme_outputs called my_personalised_emails.txt which contains a list of your email_template, personalised to every row in your CSV file.

 NB If your CSV data is corrupted - eg a cell is empty where it shouldn't be - the programme will throw an error pointing you towards the possible corrupted row - (`Your CSV data seems to be corrupted at row 22`).
 Fix the data and try to re-run.